Our paper titled “Towards Inclusive Diagnostics for Neglected Tropical

 Diseases: User Experience of a New Digital Diagnostic Device

-” on the usability of our diagnostic devices has been published in Tropical Medicine and Infectious Diseases
+in Low-Income Settings” on the usability of our diagnostic devices has been published in Tropical Medicine and Infectious Diseases

 Abstract Designing new and inclusive diagnostic tools to detect Neglected Tropical Diseases (NTDs) to achieve rational disease control requires a co-design process where end-users’ input is important.
 Failure to involve all potential end-users in new diagnostics for NTDs can result in low use and adoption failure, leading to persistent infection hot spots and ineffective disease control.
 There are different categories of potential end-users of new diagnostic tools for NTD control, and it is unclear if there are differences between the user efficiency, effectiveness, perception, and acceptability